-Led by the Office of Research Commercialization (ORC) NC State University, in partnership with nine other leading research universities, has been selected by the National Science Foundation to be one of the five national I-Corps Hubs, a $15 million, five-year award.
-NC State will receive $2M over five years and will serve as one of three partner organizations in the Hub, leading efforts to attract, train, and match industry mentors with I-Corps teams from all universities in the Mid-Atlantic Hub.
+Led by the Office of Research Commercialization (ORC) NC State University, in partnership with nine other leading research universities, was selected by the National Science Foundation to be one of the five national I-Corps Hubs, a $15 million, five-year award.
+NC State will receive $2M over five years and serves as one of three partner organizations in the Hub, leading efforts to attract, train, and match industry mentors with I-Corps teams from all universities in the Mid-Atlantic Hub.
 NC State’s ORC led the creation and development of a series of over 20 new I-Corps curriculum videos for use throughout the entire Mid-Atlantic Hub in each universities’ regional teaching.
 ORC also implemented a new mentorship network launched in June 2022 and key stakeholders are engaged in developing a new I-Corps mentor training program for new mentors entering the Hub.
 In FY 2022-23 the NC State I-Corps Program successfully completed three short course cohorts (Summer 2022, Fall 2022, Spring 2023).